EMS Education Department

 - EMT-Basic Refresher Class

 Basic EMT and Paramedic classes are now being offered in day and evening class sessions for your convenience.
-Basic EMT classes are held Monday, Wednesday and Friday in the morning from 9 a.m. - 1 p.m., and in the evening from 5:30 - 9:30 p.m.
-Paramedic classes are held Tuesday and Friday in the morning from 9 a.m. - 1 p.m., and in the evening from 5:30-9:30 p.m., or on Tuesday and Friday from 9 a.m. - 1 p.m.
+Basic EMT classes are held Monday, Wednesday and Friday in the morning from 9 a.m. - 1 p.m., and in the evening on Tuesdays and Thursdays from 5:30-9:30 p.m.
+Paramedic classes for the January course are held on Tuesday, Wednesdays and Friday in the morning from 9 a.m. - 1 p.m.
+The Paramedic classes beginning in September are held on Monday, Wednesday and Thursday from 9 a.m. - 1 p.m.

 For the full Spring 2014 EMT and Paramedic Class Schedule click here.